-Herbs come from the leafy and green parts of plants.
-Spices come from roots, bulbs, stems, bark, or seeds.
+Herbs come from the leafy and green parts of plants whereas spices come from roots, bulbs, stems, bark, or seeds.

-A plant deemed a herb can be used for food (culinary), flavour, scent, color, or medicinal purposes.
+A plant classified as a herb can be used for food (culinary), flavor, scent, color, or medicinal purposes.
 Some are potent and can be harmful.
-This article is for information only and is not (in any way) a recommendation to use any of these herbs.

 We tend to include some spices (derived from plants) under the herb umbrella, and I have included some here.